 As PLSA members know, good governance is the foundation of success.
 That’s true for people running pension schemes and for the Association that represents them.

-We’re consulting members on changes to our structure.
+We’ve making changes to our governance.
 See here for more information.

 The Board makes sure that the voice of pensions and lifetime savings in the UK has a clear strategy and the necessary resources to fulfil it.
 It reviews our financial performance and the effectiveness of our lobbying, events, training and membership products and services.